 Toga is a Python native, OS native, cross platform GUI toolkit.
 Toga consists of a library of base components with a shared interface to simplify platform-agnostic GUI development.

-Toga is available on macOS, Windows, Linux (GTK), Android, iOS, for single-page web apps, and console apps.
+Toga is available on macOS, Windows, Linux (GTK), Android, iOS, and for single-page web apps. macOS

 CONTENTS 1

 2 CONTENTS